jjb/votefwd/README.md

-## Welcome to Vote Forward
+# Welcome to Vote Forward

-The non-partisan Vote Forward project works to increase voter turnout with a big distributed chain letter.
+The non-partisan Vote Forward project seeks to revitalize American democracy by dramatically boosting voter turnout.

-Voting pledges have consistently been shown to increase voter turnout.
-We enable citizens to make and elicit voting pledges through the US Mail.
+We provide the tools for individual citizens to mail one another heartfelt hand-written letters that encourage voting.

+If you're interested in helping by sending your own letters, or if you just want to stay informed, please sign up for the mailing list at http://votefwd.org.

+If you want to help with the software, read on.

+## Contributing

+Right now, this is just a jekyll landing page.

+Clone the repo, then `bundle install`.

+To run locally, `bundle exec jekyll serve --watch`.

+Pull requests welcome.